English > More about our approach

 Will you help us make the switch?

-Buy the book on Amazon with one-click and Projeto 100% will earn a commission that will be entirely applied in helping poor communities in Brazil get better education for a better life.
+Buy from Amazon using one of the links below and Projeto 100% will earn a commission that will be entirely applied in helping poor communities in Brazil get better education for a better life.